 Pro bono and reduced-fee professional services have been contributed by attorney James P. Mullen, Esq.; engineer and surveyor Fred Stewart, Jr., of Stewart Surveying & Engineering, LLC; architects of ASA Design Build, LLC; real estate appraiser Property Research Associates, Inc. and environmental consultant Eikon Planning and Design, LLC.

-The homeowner family will be chosen from qualified applicants who attend a Program Information Meeting.
+The low-income homeowner family was chosen from qualified applicants in April 2019.
 An affordable 30-year fixed-rate mortgage will be held by Morris Habitat.
 The home will have a minimum 30-year deed restriction that allows modest equity upon resale, but mandates that it be sold at an affordable price to another income-eligible family.
 The prospective homeowners will contribute a minimum of 300 hours of sweat equity.

 Preliminary site work began in September 2018.
 Demolition was completed over the winter.
 In spring 2019, work began on interior framing and a new roof and siding.
 The dedication ceremony was held in August, and the family moved in by the end of the month.